junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Cass turns to him to answer, "Yes, as far as I know, Michael is the first archangel God's created, strongest and the most powerful among all angels and archangels, it wouldn't be a surprise if he is also the brightest."

 Sam nods slightly but still not fully convinced, "Doesn't Lucifer also have a name called 'Morningstar'?
 I thought before the Fall, he was believed to be the brightest by many according to the lore.
 I mean, isn't that's why Michael and Lucifer fight in the first place?
 Fighting for the title of 'brightest' and 'God's favorite', it's like Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War.
-And he indeed warded you off when Amara was in Heaven last time."
+And he did ward you off when Amara was in Heaven last time."

 "Jesus, when can we ever break free from these two bastards."
 Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"

-"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if it's even possible, "huh -- give away their light willingly.
+"We need them to, uhh --" Sam reads through the small texts below the Enochian line -- luckily the rest is in English.
+He scans fast, his brows raises higher if it's even possible, "huh -- give away their light willingly.
 The cost of purification can take away as much as all the light from the source.
-And only a determined mind can last long enough to not disrupt the purification process before complete."
+And only a determined mind can last long enough to not disrupt the purification process before complete, or all is wasted."

 Dean steps away from the armchair slowly to lean his hip on the table.
 "Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
 Willingly sacrifice themselves to save all angels and humans?
 You ever met those two?
 Don't think it's gonna happen."

-Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil, and Darkness, and even Death -- talking to us, and persuaded them to do the right thing, and most of times, they ended up listening to us."
+Sam thinks about it for a second, "I don't know Dean, I mean, we got some big guys talking to us, and persuaded them to do the right thing.
+I'm talking about God himself, and Devil, and Darkness, and even Death -- and most of the times, they ended up listening to us."

 "We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', small print: 'For free once a year, if it doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.

 "You get a better one?"
 Sam raises his brows.

-Dean stammers, looking at Cass for support, and in return the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.
+Dean stammers, turning to Cass for support, and in return the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.

-Dean sighs annoyedly, "When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
+Dean sighs, annoyedly but submissively, "I have a bad feeling.
+When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
 Shit just never stop hitting fans!"

 Cass gives him an upset smile.